Taliban suicide bomber, gunmen attack police headquarters in northern Afghanistan

 The Taliban said they will not lay down their arms ahead of the holy month of Ramadan.

-“A ceasefire will only get discussed once a deal about foreign force withdrawal gets finalised,” Suhail Shaheen, the Taliban’s political spokesman based in Doha told Reuters.
+“A ceasefire will only get discussed once a deal about foreign force withdrawal gets finalised,” Suhail Shaheen, the Taliban’s Doha-based political spokesman, told Reuters.

 The Resolute Support Mission in Afghanistan consists of 17,000 troops, about half of them from the United States.
 A smaller number of U.S. troops operate in Afghanistan under a counter-terrorism mission.

+The United Nations’ top official in Afghanistan, Tadamichi Yamamoto, on Sunday called on all parties to halt the fighting before Ramadan.

-Writing by Rupam Jain; Editing by Richard Borsuk and Raissa Kasolowsky
+Editing by Richard Borsuk, Raissa Kasolowsky and David Goodman